drohrbaugh9/rekt/DISCLAIMER.md

 ### IE.bat

-Opens up a new Internet Explorer window and navigates to google.com
+Opens up a new Internet Explorer window and navigates to bing.com

-### _LogOff.bat

-Does exactly what the name says by logging off

 ### message.bat